evrone/normas/README.md

 but it is strongly recommended to split app-logic into separate files and group them into folders according to functionality.

+In all examples, Normas instance called `normas`, but if you call it `app`, you'll be dead right!
+There is everything to ensure that your app-code does not crack at the seams.

 ## Events listening

 ### `listenEvents`